drashland/wocket/example_apps/browser_console/README.md

     </html>
     ```

-4. Open up the `index.html` file and follow the instructions on the screen.
+4. Open up your `index.html` file and follow the instructions on the screen.

 Your experience should be something similar to the following: